**Amended by DBM Board on 10/28/25

 Competitors are allowed to leave the boat and seek safe shelter in bad weather where danger may be imminent.

-There shall be only one launch and check-in area for each competition day and these will be identified at the tournament briefing.
+There shall be only one launch and check-in area for each competition day, and these will be identified at the tournament briefing.
 All boats MUST check-in with the launch official.

-Tournament standing and awards will be determined by either the pound and ounce weight (if a weigh tournament) or by points (if a card tournament) of each competitors’ catch during the competition days of the tournament..
-Partners must visually verify and initial each others catch.
+Tournament standing and awards will be determined by either the pound and ounce weight (if a weight tournament) or by points (if a card tournament) of each competitor’s catch during the competition days of the tournament.
+Partners must visually verify and initial each other’s catch.
 Only largemouth, spotted or smallmouth bass will be weighed.
 The limit shall be 5 bass in the aggregate per day unless the prevailing state limit is less than 5 at which time the daily limit will be announced at the tournament briefing.
 Any deviation from this limit necessary to observe local regulations will be announced at the tournament briefing.
 Only bass measuring at or greater than the size limit on a “Golden Rule Weigh Board” for a live weigh tournament or weighed on the club provided scales for a card tournament will be recorded.

-The following penalties apply to DBM tournaments ( if applicable )
+The following penalties apply to DBM tournaments (if applicable)

-Once a competitors’ catch of card has been turned over to the Tournament Director, no other fish can be added or subtracted.
-Any bass that appears to have been mangled, mauled or other wise altered will be weighed at the discretion of the Tournament Director.
+Once a competitor’s catch of card has been turned over to the Tournament Director, no other fish can be added or subtracted.
+Any bass that appears to have been mangled, mauled or otherwise altered will be weighed at the discretion of the Tournament Director.

 In the case of a tie for first place, the tie will be broken by the largest bass.
-If there is still a tie, the second largest will be compared until the tie is broken.\.
+If there is still a tie, the second largest will be compared until the tie is broken.
 In the case of a tie other than 1st place, points and awards will be combined and split evenly.

 Each competitor who weighs a legal bass and places in a given tournament shall receive YEAR END POINTS on the following basis.
-100 for first place, 99for second place, 98 for third place, etc. Competitors who do not weigh-in fish will receive 25 points.
+100 for first place, 99for second place, 98 for third place, etc. Competitors who do not weigh fish will receive 25 points.

 There are three awards in each DBM calendar season

-Angler of the Year ( AOY )
+Angler of the Year (AOY)

-Rookie of the Year ( ROY )
+Rookie of the Year (ROY)

-Top 10 ( T10 )
+Top 10 (T10)

 For each regular season tournament + Megabucks, points are awarded to each angler based on finish.
 The member with the highest 4 tournament point total is AOY.
 The member with the highest point total, and is participating in their first calendar year with DBM, is ROY